thesaigoneer/atomic-saigon/README.md

       What has been added:            What has been removed:
-      - fastfetch                     - firefox
+      - hyprland                       - firefox
-      - zsh (incl. completions)       - nvtop
+      - nwg-shell                      - nvtop
-                                      - 91 various fonts
+      - fastfetch                      - various fonts and themes
+      - mc, micro, rofi
+      - zsh (incl. completions)

 ## How do you get it?

 Start with any Fedora Atomic image and install it.
 Then follow these instructions: